-Structure The Company is led by a high caliber Board with strong representation of Independent to make objective judgement.
+Structure The Company is led by a high caliber Board with strong representation of Independent individuals from diverse disciplines with extensive professional experience and are able to make objective judgement.

 Non-executive Directors.
 The Board has a well-balanced composition of the Executive Directors, Non-executive Directors and Independent Non-executive Directors.